citrix/tech-marketing/projects/tech-zone/role-contributor.md

 As many enteprises (for example Microsoft or Amazon), we are using de-facto industry standard language called markdown to create Tech Zone content.
 Markdown language is a simple, lightweight language that is easy to learn and allows us to create dynamic content.
 Think about markdown as a text-to-HTML conversion tool.
 It is highly recommend to read the [most common mistakes](#most-common-mistakes) section first - there is a learning curve and this short list can greatly help you to quickly learn this language.

-For content creation, you need to use combination of **GitHub Desktop** (git client to resynchronize changes) and **Visual Studio Code** (markdown editor).
+For content creation, you need to use a combination of **GitHub Desktop** (git client to resynchronize changes) and **Visual Studio Code** (markdown editor).
 Follow our simple [step-by-step guide](https://citrix.github.io/tech-marketing/projects/tech-zone/visual-studio-code-guide.html) for configuration.

   >**Important:**
   >